GabrielVareilles/rails-matching/README.md

   @label="matching_with_sql:",
   @real=0.017291000112891197 ..>]
 ```
 So using our SQL query reduced the time from 494 ms to 17 ms (for 5k users!! :tada::tada:)

+Happy fruits (any other more relevent criterias) matching !